Undergraduate Online Pilot

 How will progress be measured and outcomes assessed?

 Faculty who have accepted an invitation to join the Summer 2018 undergraduate online pilot program and whose chair or supervisor has granted permission will participate in a required faculty learning community for online course development.
 There will be three checkpoint sessions each semester (September, October, and November; February, March, and April).
 In advance of each meeting, faculty will need to submit pieces of their course.
 Faculty who do not deliver a complete, fully developed online course by March 1, 2018, will be removed from the pilot.
-Courses must earn a score of 70% on the Online Self-Assessment Tool (OSAT) rubric in order to go live in Summer 2018.
+Courses must earn a score of 70% on the Online Structure Assessment Tool (OSAT) rubric in order to go live in Summer 2018.
 The OSAT is designed to ensure all courses have accountability and quality, and help establish an ongoing improvement and faculty development plan.
 After the course has been taught, Koehler Center staff will complete another OSAT to capture student and faculty engagement in the context of the live semester course.

 Department chairs will receive the OSAT results from the live semester course, class engagement data and additional reports from TCU Online, enrollment data, and the results from eSPOT surveys.